bitifet/SmarkForm/docs/_getting_started/quick_start.md

 </details>

+{: .hint}
+> This section is meant to be educational.
+If you are eager to get your hands
+> dirty, go straight to the [Examples]({{ "resources/examples" | relative_url }})
+> section, download the one you like the
+> most, and start editing to see what happens.

 To create a SmarkForm form, you need to follow a few simple steps:

 ## Create an HTML document